 Once you’ve set up your chart of accounts in Xero and synced them with Figured, you can configure these further in your account configuration page.

-Your account configuration page sits under Accounting > Account configuration,
+Your account configuration page sits under Accounting > Chart of Accounts > Account configuration,

 OR under Planning Grid > Tools > Configure accounts.

 Account configuration in Figured means you can customise certain things about your chart of accounts:

 Detail in planning